Veslyquix/Guide/README.md

 ORG $6789A

 ALIGN 4
-MyLabel: // Equivalent to $6789C, as it's the next multiple of 4 after where we ORG'd to.
+MyLabel: // Equivalent to $6789C, as it's the next multiple of 4 (ending in 0, 4, 8, or C) after where we ORG'd to.
 BYTE MyDefinition // Write the byte $0D (13) at this address.
 POP
 ```

-Labels are usually put after `ALIGN 4` and have a colon : at the end of them.
+Labels have a colon `:` at the end and almost always have `ALIGN 4` before them.

 Neither a label nor definition actually adds any data to the rom.